According to HubSpot data, blogs are among the top three forms of media used in content strategies today.

 - Can't create custom post types or change display of posts

 Tumblr appeals to personal bloggers and brands alike.
 While bloggers might be able to use this as their only platform, brands tend to use it as one platform among many to show their personality.

 Tumblr combines the power of blogging and social networking in one highly-visual publishing platform.

 Tumblr offers everything you need to create a professional-looking site.
 You can select from hundreds of free and premium themes and add multiple pages, sidebars, social sharing buttons, comment sections, and more.
 You can also buy a custom domain name from a domain name registrar rather than use the free subdomain: yourusername.tumblr.com.
 If you have HTML coding skills, you can further customize your site.

 When you’re satisfied with your site's design, you can start creating and publishing multimedia post types.
-Featuring photos, GIFs, links, chat dialogue, audio files, and video in your content makes it 40 times more likely to be shared on social networks.
+Featuring photos, GIFs, links, chat dialogue, audio files, and video in your content makes it more engaging, memorable, and shareable.